 Dear Ministers Gail Shea, Leona Aglukkaq and Lisa Raitt;

-  As you are aware the Manolis L, a sunken ship in Notre Dame Bay threatens the coastline and wild life of the area.
+As you are aware the Manolis L, a sunken ship rusting beneath the waves for thirty years in Notre Dame Bay threatens the coastline and wild life of the area.
 We feel the temporary measures taken to date to remedy this problem are doomed to failure and that the only recourse is to extract the oil from the sunken ship in a timely manner.

 In December a new leak was discovered at the stern of the ship.
 This leak is new and evidence to residents that the vessel is deteriorating.

 We request that DFO as the lead agency, in cooperation with the Ministry of Transport and Ministry of the Environment work together towards the removal of the oil from the ship's hull this year, 2015, during the temperate months when it is most appropriate to do so.